 The purpose of the foundation courses is to provide students with a background in computing concepts and practice, as well as leadership skills.
-The following two courses are required but may be waived based on a student’s academic and professional training.
+The following three courses are required but may be waived based on a student’s academic and professional training.

 CIS 501 Introduction to Programming

 CIS 540 Network Theory

 The core courses provide the essential computing concepts, methodologies, and practical tools for the program.
 The courses provide a comprehensive study of current Web-centric and data-driven computing concepts and technologies.

 CIS 615 Project Management